Welcome to Showtime on Ice!

 What is Showtime on Ice?
 The late Peggy DeLio, created the show experience to expose figure skaters and their families to Broadway musicals and classics.
 The first show was modeled after Ice Follies and every year, the show has had a different theme.
-Audiences have enjoyed a variety of performances including Aladdin, Peter Pan, Fairy Tales on Ice and more!
-This year marks our forty-sixth production.
+Audiences have enjoyed a variety of performances including Alice in Wonderland, Hairspray, Fairy Tales on Ice and more!
+This year marks our 47th production!

 How long is the show?
 Most productions run approximately two hours with a twenty-minute intermission between halves.